Ahvaz Khuzestan, Iran Travel Guide

 Its physical setting molded Ahvaz into the city you find today, a place where river, plain, and desert influences converge.

 Ahvaz owns an ancient history, with roots tracing back to the Elamite civilization around the 3rd millennium BCE.
-While the modern city center differs from ancient sites like Susa, Ahvaz’s historical lineage is deep.
+Even though the modern city center differs from ancient sites like Susa, Ahvaz’s historical lineage is deep.
 This connection to the Elamites, one of the earliest civilizations, underscores the profound historical depth of the region.
 Many nearby archaeological sites give direct evidence of these early periods.

 The city gained significant prominence during the Sassanian Empire, spanning the 3rd to 7th centuries CE.
 Known then as "Hoormoz-Ardeshir" or "Hoormozdgerd," Ahvaz served as an important hub.
-Its location made it a center for agriculture, drawing on the fertile plains, and a bridge for commerce routes, linking different parts of the empire and more.
-This Sassanian legacy shaped the city’s early infrastructure and its role in regional commerce.
+Its location made it become a center for agriculture, drawing on the fertile plains, and a bridge for commerce routes, linking different parts of the empire and more.
+This Sassanian legacy shaped the metropolitan early infrastructure and its role in regional commerce.

 Vast oil fields found in Khuzestan at the beginning of 20th century.